 In January 2001, the FDA issued juice regulations based on the principles of Hazard Analysis and Critical Control Points (HACCP).
 The FDA issued these regulations to ensure safe processing and importing of juice.
 These regulations specify that certain critical jobs in juice processing must be performed by individuals trained in HACCP.
 These persons are responsible for developing and modifying the HACCP plan and reviewing records.
 This course contains the information necessary for you or a team to meet the HACCP training requirements.
 It is also designed to provide inspectors with the knowledge they need to evaluate HACCP plans and practices.

-The next 1 1/2 day workshop will be offered on March 22 - 23, 2017 and will cover the following topics, contain break out sessions, and have a question and answer session.
-The course runs 8:00 am - 5:00 pm on the first day and 8:30 am - 12:00 pm the following day.
-The cost of the last course was $420.
-Registration is now open.
-Click here to register.
+The next 1 1/2 day workshop will be offered September 17-18, 2020 in 148 Stocking Hall, 411 Tower Rd, Ithaca, NY and will cover the following topics, contain break out sessions, and have a question and answer session.
+The course runs 8:00 am - 5:00 pm on the first day and 8:00 am - 12:00 pm the following day.
+The cost of the course will be $450.
+Registration will open in July.

 Juice HACCP Certification Course includes: